algorand/go-algorand-sdk/README.md

-addr := "BH55E5RMBD4GYWXGX5W5PJ5JAHPGM5OXKDQH5DC4O2MGI7NW4H6VOE4CP4" // the account issuing the transaction; the asset creator fee := uint64(10) // the number of microAlgos per byte to pay as a transaction fee defaultFrozen := false // whether user accounts will need to be unfrozen before transacting genesisHash := "SGO1GKSzyE7IEPItTxCByw9x8FmnrCDexi9/cOUJOiI=" // hash of the genesis block of the network to be used totalIssuance := uint64(100) // total number of this asset in circulation reserve := addr // specified address is considered the asset reserve (it has no special privileges, this is only informational) freeze := addr // specified address can freeze or unfreeze user asset holdings
+addr := "BH55E5RMBD4GYWXGX5W5PJ5JAHPGM5OXKDQH5DC4O2MGI7NW4H6VOE4CP4" // the account issuing the transaction; the asset creator fee := uint64(10) // the number of microAlgos per byte to pay as a transaction fee defaultFrozen := false // whether user accounts will need to be unfrozen before transacting genesisHash, _ := base64.StdEncoding.DecodeString("SGO1GKSzyE7IEPItTxCByw9x8FmnrCDexi9/cOUJOiI=") // hash of the genesis block of the network to be used totalIssuance := uint64(100) // total number of this asset in circulation reserve := addr // specified address is considered the asset reserve (it has no special privileges, this is only informational) freeze := addr // specified address can freeze or unfreeze user asset holdings